TeamSHIRO/KURO/README.md

 ## Features

-- Loads ELF executables using the KURO booting convention
+- Loads ELF executables using the KURO boot protocol
-- Minimal and secure codebase
+- Modern and secure design
 - UEFI specification compliant
-- Monolithic design for simplicity and performance
+- Monolithic design for security, simplicity, and performance
-- Customizable for kernel developers

 ## For Developers

-Please read the [**KURO boot protocol**](docs/kuro_boot_protocol.md) for details on how to develop an application that uses KURO booting convention.
+Please read the [**KURO boot protocol**](docs/kuro_boot_protocol.md) for details on how to develop an application that uses KURO boot protocol.

 ## Building